 Elevation: 10,713 ft

 Climbing and access information for this peak is on Page 224 of the book.

 Peak 10713 (locally known as Fourth of July Peak) is not as well known as the bigger White Cloud Mountains, probably because it is not officially named.
 However, it is a worthwhile goal and is centrally located with quick, good access.
 Most people climb Fourth of July Peak from the nearby Fourth of July trailhead via the peak’s Northwest Ridge.
 The ridge can be accessed a short distance from the trailhead area.
 The ridge is Class 2 terrain with good footing.
 The elevation gain is less than 2,000 feet.
 In addition to the links below, you will find a new route down-climbed by Livingston Douglas.
 USGS Washington Peak

-Southeast Ridge/South Face (Descent), Class 3, by Livingston Douglas
+Southeast Ridge/South Face, Class 3 by Livingston Douglas

-I ascended the Northwest Ridge Route as described on Page 224 of the book.
-This was the first leg of a ridge traverse from Fourth of July Peak to Ivory Peak to Ebony Peak.
+Ascend the northwest ridge as described on Page 224 of the book.
+This is the first leg of a ridge traverse from Fourth of July Peak to Ivory Peak to Ebony Peak.
 The descent to the 9,660-foot saddle connecting Fourth of July Peak to Ivory Peak is more difficult than the Washington Peak quadrangle makes it appear.

 First, it’s important to realize that you do NOT want to follow the southeast ridge all the way down to the 10,060-foot saddle underneath Point 10177.
 You actually want to descend the southeast ridge briefly then turn south (perhaps even southwest) to end up on the correct saddle (9,660 feet).
 As the USGS quad shows, the south face is littered with a maze of gullies and aretes/shoulders from 10,300 feet downward.
 In addition, the south face is thickly forested (low-growth pines), has large boulders mixed, and the underlying terrain is a very loose gravel/scree and is uncomfortably steep.
 This is a serious Class 3 descent.
 But, trust me, the cliff breaks in the southeast ridge are an even worse option.